eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-23-3/index.md

 We're excited to bring you the latest update to DataPlatform v23.3.0, featuring numerous enhancements, bug fixes, and deprecations.

-v23.3.0 of eccenca DataPlatform ships following fixes:
+v23.3.0 of DataPlatform ships following fixes:

 -   Fixed non-working query cancelling in GraphDb 10.3
 -   Wrong caching on facet query calls

-v23.3.0 of eccenca DataPlatform adds the following new features:
+v23.3.0 of DataPlatform adds the following new features:

 -   Added endpoint for removal of system resources i.e. bootstrap data
 -   GraphDb embedded development build

-v23.3.0 of eccenca DataPlatform ships the following changes:
+v23.3.0 of DataPlatform ships the following changes:

 -   Dataplatform health check update:
     -   activation of spring boot kubernetes health groups `liveness/readiness`.